wp-plugins/form-maker/readme.txt

 *   Form Maker Shortcode button in WordPress standard editor to make the form inserting process easier, whereas it is also possible to change the form in the page/post just changing the ID of the form in the shortcode
 *   Data validation for all form fields while submitting the form
 *   Possibility to preview the form, as well as form themes
 *   Detailed Form Maker User Manual describing form installation process, detailed form field descriptions, the process of inserting created form into your site and other details for the Form Users
-*   Filled information is kept in database
 *   Required  and hidden form fields
 *   Possibility to customize button styles used in the form
 *   Form Pagination possibility